What Is an RCS Message? Here’s What You Should Know [2023]

 • From here you’ll be able to toggle RCS messaging on or off

-Many Android phones are now able to support it, although Apple has not adopted RCS.
+Many Android phones are now able to support it, and Apple phones will soon follow suit.

 What’s the Future of the RCS Message?